geo-data/node-mapserv/README.md

   performance is comparable to fastcgi mapserv (using `examples/wms-server.js` with a modified mapfile).

+* The module has a suite of tests that exercises the whole API.
+This suite has been run through Valgrind to check for memory leaks.

 ## Usage

 It is assumed that you are familiar with